edap/edap.github.com/shaders/ray-marching-tutorial/README.md

 ![example](img/01.png)

 use `fract` to draw the quare on the plane and give the sense of depth.
-Do not draw the squares if the distance is less than 0, and therefore there wa no intersection
+Do not draw the squares if the distance is less than 0, and therefore there was no intersection

 ***